oae/gnome-shell-extensions-sync/README.md

 ## For Github

 1. Create a new gist from [here](https://gist.github.com/) I suggest you make it secret.
+You will need the gist id for this.
+You can find it in the url after username.
+For example on gist url `https://gist.github.com/username/f545156c0083f7eaefa44ab69df4ec37`, gist id will be `f545156c0083f7eaefa44ab69df4ec37`.
+[Guide](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists)
 2. Create a new token from [here](https://github.com/settings/tokens/new).
-Only gist permission is needed since we edit the gists.
+Only **gist permission** is needed since we edit the gists.
+[Guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 3. Open extension settings, select the `Github` provider and fill gist id from first step and user token from second step.

 ## For Gitlab

 1. Create a new snippet from [here](https://gitlab.com/-/snippets/new) I suggest you make it private.
+You will need the snippet id for this.
+You can find it in the url.
+For example on snippet url `https://gitlab.com/-/snippets/324234234`, snippet id will be `324234234`.
+[Guide](https://docs.gitlab.com/ee/user/snippets.html#create-snippets)
 2. Create a new token from [here](https://gitlab.com/-/profile/personal_access_tokens).
-Only api scope is needed.
+Only **api scope** is needed.
+[Guide](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token)
 3. Open extension settings, select the `Gitlab` provider and fill snippet id from first step and user token from second step.

 ## For Local